 Discussions and inspections took place regarding upcoming demolition activities.
 During inspection it was determined that most of the existing roofing materials contained asbestos materials.
-In addition, it was also determined that additional pieces of floor tile located throughout the primary building also contained asbestos materials.
+In addition, it was also determined that additional pieces of floor tile located throughout the primary building and pieces of tile near the building columns and walls also contained asbestos materials.
 As a result, additional asbestos removal activities are required for the project prior to demolition activities.
-ICTC requested a formal Change Order from Hazard Construction to complete the additional asbestos removal services.
-Due to the increased Scope of Work there may be an increase in the number of days required to complete the project and also possibly the overhead cost borne by Hazard Construction.
+Also due to the poor condition of the roof, a temporary support system is required to be utilized for the safety of the abatement workers.
+ICTC requested a formal Change Order from Hazard to complete the additional asbestos removal services.
+Due to the increased Scope of Work, there may also be an increase in the number of days required to complete the project which may also result in additional overhead costs borne by Hazard.
+The proposed overhead cost borne by Hazard will be deferred and revisited at a later time.
+The additional services associated with contract change order no. 1 are required to be completed to proceed with the demolition phase of the project.
+Services associated with change order no. 1 have been partially completed and/or are in the process of completion.
+The items and cost associated with abatement and removal of additional asbestos containing materials is incorporated into contract change order no. 1.